mmiltiadous/Minecraft_PCG/README.md

 # Minecraft-pcg

+## Description

-Procedural Content Generation (PCG) in Minecraft as part of the Modern Game AI (MGAI) course assignment.
-A Python-based house generator built with the [GDPC](https://github.com/avdstaaij/gdpc) framework, which interfaces with Minecraft Java Edition through the GDMC HTTP mod to place blocks and read terrain live while the game is running.
+Procedural Content Generation (PCG) in Minecraft developed for the Modern Game AI (MGAI) course assignment.
+This project implements a Python-based house generator using the GDPC framework, which communicates with Minecraft Java Edition through the GDMC HTTP Interface mod to place blocks and read terrain data in real time.

+The generator creates a randomized, terrain-adaptive elevated house within a 100×100 build area.
+The structure is supported by four circular 3×3 pillars and dynamically adjusts its height and materials based on the surrounding environment.
+It also includes interior decoration, a garden, and a circular staircase for access, demonstrating a complete procedural building pipeline integrated directly with the live Minecraft world.

 ##  Files